What is the lowest salary in the NHL? (and who is making it)

 2012-13$525,000 USD

-Who makes the league minimum?
+Who makes the league minimum salary?

 So who makes the minimum salary in the league?
 Well, I have got a chart at the bottom of the article of all the current players in the NHL who make the minimum salary.
 Keep in this mind that the players on this chart are very fluid and may be there one day, but gone the next.